gajus/fuss/README.md

 $access_token = $signed_request->getAccessToken();
 ```

-You can build an `AccessToken` if you have it (e.g. stored in the database).
+You can build an `AccessToken` if you have it (e.g. stored in the database):

 ```php
 /**